 I’m a health coach and I love SPAM.

-Did you know there’s a SPAM museum in Austin Minnesota?
-After driving by the sign for the SPAM museum for 18 years, I finally went to check it out.
+Did you know there’s a SPAM museum in Austin, Minnesota?
+After driving by the sign for the SPAM museum on the way to the Twin Cities for 18 years, I finally went to check it out.

-I enjoyed SPAM in many ways but my favorite way to eat it was in SPAM musubi.
-I still make it today and my kids love it too.
-To make this delectable dish, you take regular SPAM (skip the teriyaki flavored one) slice it and fry in a pan until it gets nice and brown.
+To make this delectable dish, you take regular SPAM (skip the teriyaki flavored one), slice it and fry in a pan until it gets nice and brown.
 Flip it over to brown the other side, then add the teriyaki sauce (I use Trader Joe’s soyaki) for a nice glaze.
 It’ll char a little, but that’s okay.
 Make sure both sides of the SPAM are coated with sauce, then move it to a plate to rest.
 Place a half sheet of sushi nori on the counter, make your rectangle of rice (using a mold like this), lay the fried SPAM over the rice and wrap it with nori.
 SPAM musubi is so popular in Hawaii that you can find it anywhere, even at the 7-Eleven!

 NEWS: Eating Healthy 100% of the Time Doesn’t Work